infrabot-io/infrabot/README.md

 To add functionality to infrabot and extend its capabilities, plugin system was implemented.
 Each plugin determines which command infrabot can execute.
 One plugin - means one commandlet.
 See [examples](https://infrabot-io.github.io/documentation/examplescripts.html) to get to know how to create plugins.

+## :electric_plug: Compilation

+1. Download and install Visual Studio 2022
+2. Open project in Visual Studio and build it

 ## :dart: Contributing
 You can contribute to infrabot by finding bugs, creating new functionality or writing addons for it.